pradeephubgit/questdb.io/blog/2022-01-27-release-sql-jit-compiler.md

 ```

 This syntax makes the LATEST ON clause consistent with the query execution order
-since LATEST ON now must follow the WHERE clause.
+since LATEST ON follows the WHERE clause.
 Release 6.2 also includes a
-number of fixes to make sure that the WHERE clause always gets applied before the
+number of fixes to ensure that the WHERE clause always gets applied before
 LATEST ON.
 For more details on the new syntax, see the
 [LATEST ON documentation](/docs/reference/sql/latest-on/).